-Geographical overview and statistics
+Geographical overview and statistics49

-Currently, there are six drinking water companies in the Flemish Region.
-Between them they manage approx. 62,000 km of drinking water pipelines.
-Drinking water consumption by 3 million customers amounted to 349.4 million m.
+Currently, there are seven drinking water companies in the Flemish Region as shown on the map below.
+Between them they manage approximately 63,655 km of drinking water pipelines at the end of 2020.
+Drinking water consumption by 3 million customers amounted to 296 million m3.